-The paper will not exceed 20 pages – including References and it will be written in Word format, Times New Roman 12 font, Paragraph – Line spacing – double; Page numbering will made at the bottom of the page, alignment – right.
+The paper is to be written with diacritical marks in French, English or Romanian, with the Abstract and the Keywords translated in all three languages.
+The paper will not exceed 20 pages – including references and will be written in Word format, Times New Roman, 12 font, Line spacing 1.5, justify, page numbering – bottom of page, right.

-The quotations are to be accurately checked, specifying the exact page.
+Quotations are to be accurately checked, specifying the exact page.
 Any underlining using italics within a quotation should be indicated as such, mentioning in brackets after the quotation (“my underlining”).

-eg.: NIETZSCHE, F. (1872).
+NIETZSCHE, F. (1872).
 The birth of tragedy.
 Geuss R, Speirs R, editors, Speirs R, trans.
 Cambridge and New York, Cambridge, 1999.

-eg: YOUNG, C., BROOK, A. (1994).
+YOUNG, C., BROOK, A. (1994).
 Schopenhauer and Freud.
-Int.
-J. Psychoanal.
-75 (1): 101 – 18.
+Int J Psychoanal 75: 101 – 118.

 For the references that are not published one should mention “unpublished communication”, followed by the place and the date of the communication.

 The corrections and modifications required by the editorial committee will be inserted in the written text, using a different color and they shall be inserted in the final form of the paper, published with the consent of the authors.